Strengthening pathways to action for just and sustainable livestock systems.

 The CRILS Network provides a platform to facilitate nuanced conversations on the impacts of industrial livestock production on our food systems.

-If you’re interested in co-developing or sharing the network with other interested people, please click here to read more about ways of getting involved in the CRILS Network.
+If you’re interested in co-developing or sharing the network with other interested people, you can read more about ways of getting involved in the CRILS Network.

 Our Goals